Bensonkiokoh/Loan-Performance-Analysis/README.md

 # Loan Performance Analysis
-This project is a full exploratory data analysis (EDA) of loan issuance data.
-It focuses on understanding how loans are distributed, who takes them, and the operational performance behind the scenes.

 ## Introduction
 This project is a full exploratory data analysis (EDA) of loan issuance data.
 It focuses on understanding how loans are distributed, who takes them, and the operational performance behind the scenes.